Korea & Japan Encompassed - 16 Days

 Seoul/Osaka

 Say annyeong to South Korea and konnichiwa to Japan as we depart one incredible place and start our adventure in a new one.
 Upon arrival in Osaka, take some time to rest or explore on your own.
-There aren't any activities today until the evening where you'll join your CEO and great for a Japan Welcome Meeting.
+There aren't any activities today until the evening where you'll join your CEO and group for a Japan Welcome Meeting.

 • Day 9